MarcP70/holbertonschool-web_react/react_redux_reducer_selector/README.md

 **Tips:**

 *   To write your tests, you can have a state variable using the reducer you created.
 And pass the state to the selector functions
-*   You can also look into using Reselect for your own projects when you have advanced needs for filtering, reducing and merging data from the state
+*   You can also look into using Reselect for your own projects when you have advanced needs for filtering, reducing and merging data from the state (npm install reselect)

 **Requirements:**